saarbuckle/neurorehab_case_study/README.md

 ### Analysis (in brief)

 The FM-UE scores were used as the primary outcome measure.
-As a first step, I estimated the probability of therapy success for individual patients by: 1) simulating hypothetical patients for each therapy based on the reported FM-UE scores; and 2) assessing the proportion of patients achieving a clinically significant improvement.
+As a first step, I estimated the proportion of therapy success for individual patients by: 1) simulating hypothetical patients for each therapy based on the reported FM-UE scores; and 2) assessing the proportion of patients achieving a clinically significant improvement.
 This was done 100 times for each therapy, and the results were averaged across simulation batches per each therapy.

-Given the probabilities of achieving a range of score changes on the FM-UE per therapy, one can then estimate the proportion of individuals in a group of potential patients that would likely achieve successful outcomes.
-To consider how neurorehabilitation in this context can thus be scaled-up in a cost-effective manner, I also in how much each treatment costs and estimated the proportion of patients that would achieve successful outcomes (for groups of varying sizes) given a fixed budget.
+Assuming the estimated proportions (which are empirical) are good estimates of the probabilities of achieving a range of score changes on the FM-UE per therapy, one can then estimate the proportion of individuals in a larger group of potential patients that would achieve successful outcomes.
+Therefore, to consider how each neurorehabilitation can be scaled-up in a cost-effective manner, I estimated the proportion of patients that would achieve successful outcomes (a given change in FM-UE for groups of varying sizes) given a fixed budget.
 This required monetary cost estimates for each therapy, for which I considered labor, equipment, and travel expenses.

 Results and interpretations can be found in the report: `arbuckle_report.pdf`